Email Copywriting is the backbone of your email marketing campaign.

 This is one of the effective email copywriting hacks to use where it is preferable to use the second-person narrative in your email copy.

-It has more chances to get your more opens and higher conversions.
+It has more chances to get more opens and higher conversions.
 Not to mention, it surely increases the engagement with the subscribers.

 The second-person voice is more approachable, comfortable, and conversational, making the copy more connecting and relatable.